 b.
 If you cannot go, or if the prospect is talking about a past event:

 c.
-There are also many examples where the speaker publishes a link to the conference proceedings, slide set….that is broken.
+There are also several occasions where the speaker publishes a link to the conference proceedings, slide set, etc., that is broken.

-If you tell the speaker about this and ask him/her to republish, he/she will make a positive reply.
-And … any positive step is a step in the right direction.
+If you tell the speaker about this and ask him/her to republish, he/she will be appreciative and the reply will be positive.
+And any positive step is a step in the right direction.

 a.
-Again you need to make up your mind on going or not.
-If you plan to go.
+Again you need to determine whether or not you are able to attend.
+If you plan to go:

-Ask a question about whether you should go, if he/she knows the speakers, has attended a previous event, any specific session he/she recommends…
+Ask a question about whether or not you should go, if he/she knows the speakers, has attended a previous event, any specific session he/she recommends…